bradymholt/ynab-utils/README.md

 # ynab-amazon-memos

-Updates YNAB memos on Amazon purchases list items in order
+Updates YNAB memos on Amazon purchases to list items in order

 WIP